Electric Vehicle Infrastructure Program

 Q. Which charging networks can be used?

-1. State vehicles may be charged on Greenlots or Chargepoint networks.
-Please check the vehicle’s RFID cards.
-Roaming across networks is currently limited to smartphone app users.
-If neither network is available, it may be possible to charge on another network and submit the expense for reimbursement.
+1. State vehicles may be charged on EVsmart, Shell Recharge, Blink, or Chargepoint networks.
+Please check the vehicle’s RFID cards to ensure it is the proper match for the charging station.
+Roaming across networks is not currently possible with RFID cards.
+If the preferred networks are unavailable, it may be possible to charge on another network and submit the expense for reimbursement.

 Q. Can the cord set in the vehicle be used at a regular outlet?